sixcious/url-incrementer/README.md

 This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 If there's anything you don't like, please let me know and I'll try my hardest to fix it in the next version.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

+What's Coming in Version 5.4 (TBD)
+- New Feature: Save URL Profiles!
+URLI can now remember different website patterns and intervals you set!
+You can check the checkbox if you want to save a URL Profile while in Setup.
+URLs saved will be encrypted and then decrypted on the fly when you do quick shortcuts.
+- Error Skipping: To reduce redirect false alarms, your current credentials/cookie state with the server will now be maintained by adding "credentials same-origin" to the fetch request

 What's New in Version 5.3 (7/4/2018)
 - Error Skipping now supports *any* combination of HTTP Response codes!
 Just check the custom checkbox in the options and enter any combinations of codes you want separated by commas!
 - Bug Fix: Fixed Error Skipping to detect redirects correctly (e.g. 301, 302); URLI's icon will now flash with the text "RED" for any redirect skipped (Real sorry for this mistake!)